 - As far as Pre-Season Practice, there are no restrictions. - First Practice Date is the Monday of NFHS Week 18. - Scrimmage Rule does apply. - The Date of the First Contest allowed is the Monday of NFHS Week 21.
 Eligibility and schedules must be filed online. - Maximum number of regular season contests is 22 dates.
-No individual shall wrestle more than 55 matches, excluding forfeits, in the regular season. - In the Off-Season there are no restrictions in regard to practice. - In the Summer there are no restrictions in regard to practice. - Dead Period Rule does apply.
+No individual shall wrestle more than 55 matches, excluding forfeits, in the regular season (NOTE: Individuals accompanied by a coach may enter varsity competition at a different site on the same date and time, and this will count as two dates on the school's schedule.). - In the Off-Season there are no restrictions in regard to practice. - In the Summer there are no restrictions in regard to practice. - Dead Period Rule does apply.